jayveedee/RSL-WorkFlow/README.md

 # RSL-WorkFlow
-Simple project illustrating how to use Github Actions WorkFlow with RSL
+Simple project illustrating how to use Github Actions WorkFlow with RSL.

 ## How it works
 Add your ``.rsl`` files to the ``rsl`` directory.